Seamonsters-2605/Seamonsters-2605.github.io/docs/first-program/index.md

 These lines are required at the bottom of a `robot.py` file and they allow you to deploy code to the robot, which we will do next.
 The first line checks if you are running the file directly, and the second line calls a function in the `wpilib` library to deploy the code.

 ## Deploy the robot code
+*(if somebody else is using the robot, you may want to try the [robot simulator](../robot-sim) which lets you test your code without a robot.)*

 To get your code onto the robot you must "deploy" it over WiFi.
 First check that the robot is on and nobody else is using it (only one person can be connected at a time).
 When the robot is ready there will be a WiFi network called "2605" (it can take a while to appear).
-Connect to this and open up Driver Station.
+Connect to this network.
+Don't wait for the connection to finish.

-*(if somebody else is using the robot, you may want to try the [robot simulator](../robot-sim) which lets you test your code without a robot.)*
+### Driver Station

+Open Driver Station.
+If you don't have Driver Station, skip this step.

 ![(screenshot of driver station)](driver-station.png)